tencent cloud

 1. Ensure that TCR has enabled public network access

-1. Log in to the TCR console and select Network ACL > Public network on the left sidebar.
+1.1 Log in to the TCR console and select Network ACL > Public network on the left sidebar.

-2. Select the region and instance on the “Public network” page.
+1.2 Select the region and instance on the “Public network” page.

-3. Enable public network access for the corresponding TCR instance.
+1.3 Enable public network access for the corresponding TCR instance.

 In the trial stage, you can set the public IP range as 0.0.0.0/0.
 In the running stage, you can add the elastic IPs of the NAT gateway egress involved in the following step 2 to the public network allowlist.

+2. Enable public network access for the serverless cluster.
+Public network access for the serverless cluster is disabled by default, and the serverless cluster needs to access the public network through an NAT gateway.
+For more information, see Accessing Internet through NAT Gateway.
 After configuring the NAT gateway, associate the subnet of the serverless cluster with the route table of the NAT gateway, and make sure the elastic IPs of the NAT gateway egress are added to the TCR access allowlist (for more information, see step 1).
 In this way, the serverless cluster can normally access TCR and pull the image from the public network.

 Errors and troubleshooting methods

+An error containing “443: i/o timeout” is usually caused by the network disconnectivity between TKE Serverless and TCR.
 Please select an access method mentioned in [Ensuring the network connectivity between the serverless cluster and TCR] to realize the network connectivity between TKE Serverless and TCR.

 The domain name “<tcr-name>.tencentcloudcr.com” is resolved into a public IP by default.
 Please figure out the IP address in “dial tcp xxx” indicates a public or private network when the error is reported and solve the problem according to the actual situation.

-An error containing insufficient_scope: authorization failed” indicates that the network between TKE Serverless and TCR is interconnected yet you do not have certain permissions.
+An error containing insufficient_scope: authorization failed indicates that the network between TKE Serverless and TCR is interconnected yet you do not have certain permissions.
 The cause may be that the namespace does not exist, the key is incorrect, or the key is not suitable for the image being pulled, etc.

 An error containing “not found” indicates that the image does not exist.